 Figure 9: Schematic representation of the third stimulated recall scenario.
 See also Video example 4 in RC.

 The entire team watched and listened to the playback of the entire piece as rehearsed for the Hà Nội performance December 2018, and at the end, Môn was quick to pose a question regarding which version it had been (See Video example 4 in RC.
 When revisiting the video recording of the original stimulated recall session we were able to deepen our understanding of what had occurred.
 Môn noted that this was not one of the best takes, and, typical of a musician’s attention to their own performances, mentioned how his performance failed in Vọng Cổ 8, by mixing up phrases and playing the sixth phrase the double length.
-But, when he established an understanding of which version we were viewing (code: analytical question), and that, unfortunately, the better takes were lost due to a technical failure, he moved on to another, more central question: whether the two contrasting trios (the Sài Gòn musicians and three members of The Six Tones) should play in the same key or not (code: analytical question)?
+But, when he had established an understanding of which version we were viewing (code: analytical question), and that, unfortunately, the better takes were lost due to a technical failure, he moved on to another, more central question: whether the two contrasting trios (the Sài Gòn musicians and three members of The Six Tones) should play in the same key or not (code: analytical question)?
 Importantly, he described his listening experience as “a bit jarring (nghịch tai) to the ear, a phrase which would return one year later as a further development to the problem of tonality (code: critical observation).
 As a response to Môn’s question, Stefan suggested that in fact, there were more convincing solutions for how the polytonal structure was performed in the concert, at the point to which Môn had referred.
 Furthermore, Stefan claimed that this rehearsal take did not give a proper representation of these strategies, aimed at masking the entrance of a new and contrasting tonality, which appeared to be one of the issues here (code: communicating understanding).

 If the second scenario was the most interactive, this excerpt has only two protagonists, Môn and Stefan.
 The dominating codes in this session were also different from the previous ones, with “analytical question” and “critical observation” being the most recurrent.
 At the end of the session, Stefan suggested that in the documentary recording of this piece, the ensemble could first rehearse and further test these moments of contrasting tonalities.
 In our analysis of the third scenario based on the most recent stimulated recall, our overall impression was that the interaction had shifted, becoming more immediate, in a sense more technical and goal-oriented.
-This reflects the experience of rehearsing and performing the concert program, but also points indicated a gulf between how the music was perceived by participants.
+This reflects the experience of rehearsing and performing the concert program, but also indicated a gulf between how the music was perceived by participants.

 Fourth Scenario: evaluation of solo performance

-On the two last days at VICAS, all time was dedicated to stimulated recall sessions, in which the three Sài Gòn musicians listened and compared their performances of corresponding versions of Vọng Cổ, both as trios and solo performances.
+On the two last days at VICAS the three Sài Gòn musicians listened and compared their performances of corresponding versions of Vọng Cổ, both as trios and solo performances.
 The relationship between the participating musicians again changed.
 Now the three Sài Gòn musicians had the (for them customary) role of master performers of Vọng Cổ, and all other participants assumed the role of observers.
 It should be noted that this shift in roles was reflected in the number of analytical questions and third person observations increased.
 To attain a manageable scope for this analysis, we will limit our focus to one key aspect of these sessions, Tuấn’s evaluation of his solo playing, as also discussed by Östersjö & Nguyễn (2022).

 INSERT FIGURE 10 HERE